So you want to learn how to focus on work.

 You know what I mean:

-And the dreaded: “Hey, you got a minute?”
+The constant emails, the various dings and chimes ringing in your ear, and the dreaded: “Hey, you got a minute?”

 This is the modern context in which most of us work.

 But the distractions themselves aren’t even the biggest issue.
 Instead, the real problem is the amount of time it takes to get back on task.

 Research has found that it takes 23 minutes to refocus after getting distracted.

 Since that’s the case, it’s smart to understand your brain’s limitations and how to work around them.